JasonLiu1229/University-Vault/AI/Examen/Examen samenvatting.md

 		- Smoothing: cautious use of small counts
 		- Many other generalization parameters (pruning cut-offs today)
 		- Hypothesis space stays big, but harder to get to the outskirts
+			- Stopping early, or limiting amount of updates

 ## Decision Trees
 	![[Pasted image 20240123220414.png]]